Inspire – High potential and gifted education

 We do this through:

-At Melrose Park Public School (MPPS) High Potential and Gifted Education (HPGE) is embedded in everyday classroom practice.
+At Melrose Park Public School (MPPS) Inspire – High potential and gifted education (HPGE) is embedded in everyday classroom practice.
 We recognise that high potential exists across all students and can be demonstrated in different ways and at different times.
 Our approach focuses on developing talent over time through explicit teaching, high expectations, and purposeful differentiation.

 Talent Development Approach